Learn how to choose the right KPIs for your business intelligence dashboard, with best practices for design and examples by department.

 klipfolio image

 Reporting should be actionable, meaningful, understandable, and accurate.
-Each business and department will have different key performance indicators, so time must be taken to develop unique KPIs that reflect the goals of the business.
+Each business and department will have different key performance indicators, so take time to develop KPIs that reflect your specific goals — not someone else's template.

 Dashboards by industry